2tonenite/2tonenite/README.md

-- 👋 Hi, I’m @2tonenite
+- 👋 Hi, I’m @luci or breeze
-- 👀 I’m interested in ... hacking
+- 👀 I’m interested in ... hacking,cyber,engineering and networking.
-- 🌱 I’m currently learning ... everything ️👁
+- 🌱 I’m currently learning ... java,python, any creative methods of attk.
-- 💞️ I’m looking to collaborate on ... work
+- 💞️ I’m looking to collaborate on ... projects that matter to me.
-- 📫 How to reach me ...telegram bandoboutique
+- 📫 How to reach me ...

 <!---
 2tonenite/2tonenite is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.